Galaxy Fold loss could be Mate X and foldable Motorola Razr's gain

 Originally posted April 23 at 4 a.m.
 PT.

-Update, 8:00 a.m.
-PT: Reflects that Samsung declined to comment for this story.
-Update, 8:49 a.m.
+Updates, 8 a.m.
+PT: Reflects that Samsung declined to comment for this story; 8:49 a.m.
 PT: Reflects that Huawei declined to comment.

-Apple News Plus service for news junkies: Get all the articles you want from select publishers.

-Everything we know about the Pixel 4 and 4 XL: Keep tabs on the rumors about Google's upcoming marquee phones.
+Update at 4 p.m.
+PT

 Discuss: Galaxy Fold loss could be Mate X and foldable Motorola Razr's gain